Paula Patton Vs. Robin Thicke: Custody Battle Over Julian Unearths Shocking Cheating Claims That Led To Their Divorce

 The order reportedly cites Thicke’s history of abuse as the reason it was granted.
 This was actually Paula’s second request for a temporary protection order with the first being denied on January 12.

-In the statement requestion a protection order, Paula Patton detailed Robin Thicke’s history of domestic abuse and cheating as well as his history of drug and alcohol abuse.
+In the statement requesting a protection order, Paula Patton detailed Robin Thicke’s history of domestic abuse and cheating as well as his history of drug and alcohol abuse.
 Attorneys for Thicke said that Paula’s claims were baseless and that she was just trying to retaliate due to the child custody battle that is currently going on.

 The current custody battle boiled over on January 19 when Robin Thicke is accused of showing up at Paula Patton’s mother’s house.
-Paula and her son Julian were there but the child was being interviewed by child-services workers.
+Paula and her son Julian were there but the child was being interviewed by child services workers.
 Robin is accused of banging on the door and refusing to leave, finally going after Paula called the police.

-Now that Paula and Robin’s legal drama has been gaining headlines, details from their 9-year marriage are starting to emerge and if true, it’s totally understandable why Paula left.
-Don’t forget that after Paula Patton filed for divorce, Robin Thicke begged her to take him back, wrote an album and named it after her and even proclaimed his love for Patton on stage at several of his concerts.
+Now that Paula and Robin’s legal drama has been gaining headlines, details from their nine-year marriage are starting to emerge and if true, it’s totally understandable why Paula left.
+Don’t forget that after Paula Patton filed for divorce, Robin Thicke begged her to take him back, wrote an album, and named it after her and even proclaimed his love for Patton on stage at several of his concerts.

 A photo posted by Robin Thicke (@robinthicke) on